Blotch3D/Blotch3D/README.md

 {

+// Setup the standard BasicEffect texture and lighting parameters

 s.SetupBasicEffect(MyBlBasicEffectAlphaTest);

 return MyBlBasicEffectAlphaTest;

 };

-Note that the custom effects provided by Blotch3D may be slightly slower than the default MonoGame BasicEffect in certain cases, so only use them when needed.

-The provided custom shader files are already compiled in the Blotch3D delivery from GitHub.
-The shader source code (HLSL) for them can be found in the Blotch3D Content/Effects folder.
-It is just the original MonoGame BasicEffect shader code with a few lines added.
+The shader source code (HLSL) for each BlBasicEffect shader is just the original MonoGame BasicEffect shader code with a few lines added.
 If for some reason you want to recompile the effects, use the "make\_effects.bat" file in the Blotch3D source folder to build them.
 But first be sure to add the path to 2MGFX.exe to the 'path' environment variable.
 Typically the path is something like "\\Program Files (x86)\\MSBuild\\MonoGame\\v3.0\\Tools".

 You can create your own shader files that are based on BlBasicEffect and compile and load it as shown above.
-Just be sure it is based on the original HLSL code for BasicEffect.
+Just be sure it is based on the original HLSL code for BasicEffect, or one of the provided custom shaders.

 Translucency
 ============

-Each pixel of a texture has a red, a green, and a blue intensity value.
-These are denoted by "RGB".
-Some textures can also have an "alpha" value to indicate how translucent the pixel should be.
-So, they have four values for each pixel (RGBA) rather than three (RGB).
-The alpha value indicates how much of any coloration behind that pixel (farther from the viewer) should show through the pixel.
+Each pixel of a texture has a red, a green, a blue intensity value.
+Some textures also have an "alpha" value for each pixel, to indicate how translucent the pixel should be.
+Specifically, the alpha value indicates how much of any coloration behind that pixel (farther from the viewer) should show through the pixel.
 Alpha values of 1 indicate the texture pixel is opaque and no coloration from farther values should show through.
 Values of zero indicate the pixel is completely transparent.

-RGBA textures drawn using the 2D Blotch3D drawing methods (BlGraphicsDeviceManager\#DrawText, BlGraphicsDeviceManager\#DrawTexture, and BlGuiControl) or any MonoGame 2D drawing methods (for example, by use of MonoGame's SpriteBatch class) will always correctly show the things behind them according to the pixel's alpha channel.
-Just be sure to call those methods after all other 3D things are drawn.
+Translucent textures drawn using the 2D Blotch3D drawing methods (BlGraphicsDeviceManager\#DrawText, BlGraphicsDeviceManager\#DrawTexture, and BlGuiControl) or any MonoGame 2D drawing methods (for example, by use of MonoGame's SpriteBatch class) will always correctly show the things behind them according to the pixel's alpha channel as long as they are called after all other 3D things are drawn.

 But translucent textures applied to a 3D sprite may require special handling.

-If you simply apply the RGBA texture to a sprite as if it's just like any other texture, you will not see through the translucent pixels when they happen to be drawn *before* anything farther away because drawing the near surface also updates the depth buffer (see Depth Buffer in the glossary).
-Since the depth buffer records the nearer pixel, it prevents further pixels from being drawn.
+If you simply apply the translucent texture to a sprite as if it's just like any other texture, you will not see through the translucent pixels when they happen to be drawn chronologically *before* anything farther away, because drawing the near surface also updates the depth buffer (see Depth Buffer in the glossary).
+Since the depth buffer records the nearer pixel, it prevents further pixels from being drawn afterward.
 For some translucent textures the artifacts can be negligible, or your particular application may avoid the artifacts entirely because of camera constraints, sprite position constraints, and drawing order.
 In those cases, you don't need any other special code.
 We do this in the "full" example because the draw order of the translucent sprites, and their positions, are such that you won't see the artifacts because you can't even see the sprites when viewed from underneath, which is when you would otherwise see the artifacts in that example.
 (Note: subsprites are drawn in the order they are added to the parent sprite.)

 One way to mitigate most of these artifacts is by using alpha testing.
 Alpha testing is the process of completely neglecting to draw